Mesh LogoMesh

 originalMetadata = Transaction.readMetadata(unsignedTx);

-Send the transaction to the client for their signature.
+Send the transaction to the client.

 Sign transaction (client)